Skeptic, cinephile, bookworm, gamer, history buff, armchair scientist, occasional YouTuber, habitual cringe inducer, reluctant realist.

 Can you believe it actually happened?
 After over a decade of wishing and waiting, after years of having given up all hope, they finally did it.
 The c-cksuckers finally gave us a Deadwood movie; titled, appropriately enough, Deadwood: The Movie.
-And, for some reason, I just now got around to watching it.
+And, for some reason, I only just now gotten around to seeing it.

 Did I love everything about it?
 No, not exactly.
 For one thing, it was far too short (just under two hours) for all the stories and characters presented to get the much due attention they all deserved.
 But after years of having to acclimate myself to the idea that all we were getting was just the three Deadwood seasons that originally aired, I have trouble being too picky at this point.
 Beggars can't be choosers after all, and, frankly, I'm just happy to have anything new at all.